Melkster/PSS-InstaChat/README.md

 The effortless chat app.

 ## Usage
-The following commands should all be executed in this project's root directory.
+All commands should all be executed in this project's root directory.

 To set everything up, run `make install`.
+Also, make sure that the socket IP in [socket.js](client/socket.js) is set to the server's IP adress (this currently has to be done manually).

 ### Client
 To start the client, run `make run_client`.